HR Services

 Would you like our experts to advise you?

-HR outsourcing by SRC: the tools and (above all) the men and women
+HR outsourcing: the tools and (above all) the men and women

 As experts in Payroll and Absence Management in Switzerland, we have developed powerful IT solutions that are unparalleled on the market.
 But our added value resides in placing our dedicated Care Desks at your disposal.
 The Care Desk managers will accompany you and your staff on a daily basis.